 - 11.1 The sewerage impact assessment has been carried out for the proposed 4-storey columbarium at part of IL 7755 RP and Government Land sandwiched between IL 7755 RP and IL 7713, at Cape Collinson Road, Chai Wan.
 The Proposed Development will generate sewage due to the proposed toilets to be used by staff and visitors.
-It is estimated that the total average sewage flow generated from the proposed columbarium is 3.02 m3/day and 168.11 m3/day during normal days and festive periods respectively. - 11.2 At present, there is no existing public sewerage system in the vicinity of the Application Site.
-The provision of an on-site STP would be the recommended sewage treatment solution for the site. - 11.3 Taking into consideration the huge difference in the amount of sewage between normal days and festive periods, the on-site STP will be designed to treat the sewage generated during normal days only, whilst two other options are proposed to handle the additional sewage arising in the festive periods. - 11.4 An additional MBR package plant will be provided and will operate in parallel with the on-site STP to cater the higher sewage flow during festive periods for option 1.
-However, the use of MBR package
+It is estimated that the total average sewage flow generated from the proposed columbarium is 4.42 m3/day and 5.96 m3/day during normal days and festive periods respectively. - 11.2 At present, there is no existing public sewerage system in the vicinity of the Application Site.
+The provision of an on-site STP would be the recommended sewage treatment solution for the site. - 11.3 Taking into consideration the huge difference in the amount of sewage between normal days and festive periods, the on-site STP will be designed to treat the sewage generated during normal days only, whilst two other options are proposed to handle the additional sewage arising in the festive periods.

-- plant would involve numbers of constraint in terms of high capital, operational and maintenance cost, availability of space and system adaptability. - 11.5 In option 2, sufficient portable toilets will be provided for the temporary storage of the additional sewage during festive periods.
+- 11.4 An additional MBR package plant will be provided and will operate in parallel with the on-site STP to cater the higher sewage flow during festive periods for option 1.
+However, the use of MBR package plant would involve numbers of constraint in terms of high capital, operational and maintenance cost, availability of space and system adaptability. - 11.5 In option 2, sufficient cabin toilets will be provided for the temporary storage of the additional sewage and will operate in parallel with the on-site STP to cater the higher sewage flow during festive periods.
 This option is simple and flexible, and is ready for use after being transported to the site.
-This option is therefore recommended. - 11.6 In view of this, the on-site STP will be the sewage treatment arrangement for normal days and portable toilets will be arranged for festive periods.
+This option is therefore recommended. - 11.6 In view of this, the on-site STP will be the sewage treatment arrangement for normal days with additional portable toilets will be arranged for festive periods.
 The effluent discharged from the Proposed Development shall comply with the discharge standard of Group B inland waters.
-Proper preventive measures and maintenance works should also be taken in the prevention of possible operational problems associated with the proposed STP. - 11.7 During festive periods, toilets will be closed to public and visitors will be directed to use the portable toilets provided on the site.
-Sewage stored in the portable toilets will be tanked away by desludging vehicles and will be discharged to the ALCPTW.
+Proper preventive measures and maintenance works should also be taken in the prevention of possible operational problems associated with the proposed STP. - 11.7 During festive periods, sewage stored in the portable toilets will be tanked away by desludging vehicles daily and will be discharged to the ALCPTW.